subdigital/tic-tac-toe/README.md

 ## Running the game

-It requires [gosu](https://www.libgosu.org) to run.
-To install gosu:
+It requires [gosu](https://www.libgosu.org) and [Hasu]()https://github.com/michaelfairley/hasu to run.
+To install them:

 ```
 gem install gosu
+gem install hasu
 ```

-Once gosu is installed, just run it with ruby:
+Once the gems are installed, just run it with ruby:

 ```
 ruby game.rb
 ```

+## Live Reload

+Hasu supports live reload, so you can keep the game running and just make edits, all while not changing the entirety of game state, which can be useful for tweaking.:w

 ## Gameplay